 - 300g ground beef (or lentil-based vegan mince — your call!)

-- 1/2 tsp smoked paprika for depth
+- Use ½ tsp smoked paprika for a rich, smoky note

-- 1/2 tsp ground cumin for warmth
+- 1/2 tsp chili flakes

 - 1 cup shredded mozzarella (or cheddar for tang — or mix both!)

-- 1/2 cup flour to hold things together
+- 1/2 cup flour

 - 1 beaten egg — nature’s glue